Rocket.Net vs WP Engine Hosting Comparison In 2025

 WP Rocket free with Rocket-net

-I am not a fan of WP Rocket because FlyingPress is much better than WP Rocket overall.
-But Rocket-net lets you use the WP Rocket plugin for free.
+I am not a fan of WP Rocket because FlyingPress is a better overall option.
+However, Rocket-Net allows you to use the WP Rocket plugin for free.

 Rocket.net reporting section